 We all love the magic of the holiday season… but Thanksgiving to New Years Eve is one of the most wasteful times of the year.
-In fact, according to Vanderbilt University, Americans produce 25% more trash during this time period than the rest of the year.
+In fact, according to Vanderbilt University, Americans produce 25% more trash during this time than the rest of the year.
 This includes food waste, single-use plastic, and of course gift packaging!
 With simple actions like composting food waste, wrapping with ethical materials, and shopping consciously, we can drastically reduce the amount of waste we create as a culture, and bring a little more cheer into the season.
-Join us below as we show you some of our favorite ways to reduce!
+Continue reading for our favorite ways to reduce!

 What you’ll learn:

 - How to wrap gifts with less non-recyclable waste

 - How to decorate your home for the holidays mindfully

 - Ways to throw a dinner party with less food waste and more holiday cheer!

 There is nothing more satisfying than opening a beautifully wrapped gift box, or tearing the paper off of a hand-wrapped gift.
 But did you know that most wrapping paper can’t be recycled?

 This is because the dye and laminate that covers the paper in shiny designs is not easy to recycle, and whether you put it in your recycling bin or not, it’s likely ending up in our landfills.
 Not only can it not be recycled, but it is made from paper – which comes from our forests, and contributes to our growing deforestation crisis.
 In fact, each Christmas, an average of 8,250 tonnes of wrapping paper is used; equivalent to 50,000 trees!
 These trees have the capacity to absorb 1,500 tonnes of harmful carbon dioxide from the atmosphere annually, and make up entire forest ecosystems.